epurpur/epurpur.github.io/_posts/2019-05-08-A-Guide-to-PyQGIS-3-aka-How-to-Help-Yourself:-part-2-A-Plan-of-Attack.md

   -The usual coding process of trying, failing, re-writing, trying again -If I am really stumped, ask a question on StackOverflow

-Before we begin, two different code solutions are available at the end of this blog post, for your reference.
+Now for my process...

-Now lets use an example which I will really pull apart and examine each step of the process.
 A while back I asked a question on StackOverflow.
 [I was working with a Raster layer and I wanted to access the pixel values in that layer](https://gis.stackexchange.com/questions/311047/pyqgis-raster-band-stats-access-pixel-values-of-raster-layer).